alborja07/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of the html elements of a website.
+It's an interface that allows us to manipulate a page.

 2. What is an event?

+An event is how users interact with the page.
+For example, mouse clicks, keyboard typing, scrolling, etc.

 3. What is an event listener?

+An event listener tracks an event and gives an action to it.

 4. Why would we convert a NodeList into an Array?

+We convert a nodelist into an array so that we can work with it using javascript.

 5. What is a component?

+Components are reusable pieces of code used to build elements that share functionality and styling.

 ### Git Set up